 Matinee or Evening?

 Consider the kids’ daily routine.
-Matinees start at 2 pm and evening performances at 7 pm (except for Christmas eve and the last day of the run, when there are matinees at 11 am and 4 pm).
+Matinees start at either 11 am or 2 pm and evening performances at 7 pm (except for Christmas eve and the last day of the run, when there are matinees at 11 am and 4 pm).
 Children who are sleepy before 9 pm would most likely be better at a matinee, while those who have a mid-afternoon lull might better appreciate an evening performance.

 INSIDER TIP If you’re driving to an evening performance, consider putting a pillow, blanket, and pajamas in the trunk for the ride home.